javalin/website/_posts/tutorials/community/2019-10-20-javalin-mockito-example.md

 ## TLDR
-So the TLDR; version of this tutorial is that you can use Mockito (2 or greater) as you would with any other framework, but, until the classes are made non-final, you'll need to follow this: https://github.com/mockito/mockito/wiki/What%27s-new-in-Mockito-2#unmockable in order to mock them.
+So the TLDR; version of this tutorial is that you can use Mockito (2 or greater) as you would with any other framework, but, if you are using javalin 2.1.0 or an earlier version you'll need to follow this: https://github.com/mockito/mockito/wiki/What%27s-new-in-Mockito-2#unmockable in order to mock them.
 What the mockito link tells you do do is add the file `src/test/resources/mockito-extensions/org.mockito.plugins.MockMaker`